harkamals/golang-restful-json-api/readme.md

   + TLS, http redirect
   + Middleware for Logging
   + Middleware for API Auth - WIP
-  + Using GORM - WIP
+  + Using GORM for database models

 # Version 2
   + Orders model